basitng/Job-search-app/README.md

-This product is too be used legally
+This product is to be used legally